-Sources or causes of risk

-This step involves identifying the actions, scenarios, events and other external agencies that may give rise to risks.
-For each risk identified ensure that its source or cause is well understood and documented.
-Be aware of risk arising from tasks/actions that seem harmless.
+Sources or causes of risk - For each risk identified ensure that its source or cause is well understood and documented.
+Be aware of risk arising from tasks/actions that seem harmless or well-controlled.
 Often it is the risks that an entity thinks it is managing really well that can have the most detrimental impact upon the entity when realised because no-one thought it could happen.
-It is the realisation of these risks that may also have the greatest damaging effect on the image of the entity.